mjwolfe91/quest_mjw_attempt/DEBRIEF.md

 ### Part 4

 I am still working through this as of late 5/28 evening, but overall a few notes about the prescribed process: a Lambda is not an ideal setting for running these reports, as the size limit prevents loading Pandas and/or PySpark into the environment.
 I am planning to just do question 1 (population metrics) using numpy by passing in the new JSON file into the Lambda event.
 I also do not recommend (from painful personal experience) using SQS to manage data pipelines/triggers, due to messy permissions settings, messages disappearing with little to no warning, and poor duplication handling.
-I will finish 5/29 if given time.
+You can also trigger a Lambda directly from an S3 bucket event as well, and consume the data that way whilst scaling horizontally as files are added.

 ### Overall takeaways